WebOrigami/docs/src/content/language/tutorial.md

 (Note: the last line contains a backtick character; be sure to copy that too.)

-<span class="tutorialStep"></span> In the site preview, you can now click a person tile on the main About Us page to navigate to the specific page for that team member.
+<span class="tutorialStep"></span> In the Preview window, you can now click a person tile on the main About Us page to navigate to the specific page for that team member.

 ## View the tree of the completed site

 The site is now complete.

-<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's final structure.
+<span class="tutorialStep"></span> Switch to the Tree Diagram window and refresh it to view your site's final structure.
 In that diagram (not the one below) you can click on the circles or boxes to explore what you've made.

 <figure>
-${ svg.js _/siteComplete }
+${ svg.js tutorialSite.yaml }
 </figure>

 To review, you've created this entire site with a few resources, a couple of templates, and a concise `site.ori` with a handful of formulas: